-Half of the employers fail to plan a year in advance for changes in their workforce, and only 13% plan for a two-year period.
-Rather than being reactionary, here are some hiring tips that will ensure you have the skill set needed to not only run but grow your organisation.
+Half of the employers fail to plan a year for changes in their workforce, and only 13% plan for two years.
+Rather than being reactionary, here are some hiring tips that will ensure you have the skill set needed to run and grow your organisation.

 first of all, consider how national and regional economic growth may affect your business.

 Skilled talent shortages are expected to persist across Australia and the wider Asia Pacific region – even in countries where growth is slowing – due to the restructuring of many economies, labour markets and large multi-national organisations.

 The region faces a corporate leadership crisis – it's time for organisations to re-think their approach to attracting and developing leadership talent.

 to predict how this will affect your organisation:

 - Assess the current strategic position of your organisation – including factors such as the size and diversity of your workforce, your business goals, any long-term plans for expansion or diversification, and location-specific circumstances.

 - Review your existing talent – including managers and employees at all levels – and flag those whose functions will be critical to your future success.
 Think about ways you can up-skill these vital team members.

 - Consider the political and economic environment your organisation is likely to operate in within the next two to five years; for example, employment regulation and the number of women in senior roles will likely increase during this time.